deeptools/deepTools/docs/content/help_faq.rst

 How do I calculate the effective genome size for an organism that's not in your list?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-We plan on including a module that will calculate the effective genome size for you, but it's not ready yet, so you will have to find a solution outside of deepTools for the time being.
+At the moment we do not provide a tool for this purpose, so you'll have to find a solution outside of deepTools for the time being.

 The "real" effective genome size is the part of the genome that is _uniquely mappable_.
 This means that the value will depend on the genome properties (how many repetitive elements, quality of the assembly etc.) and the length of the sequenced reads as 100 million 36-bp-reads might cover less than 100 million 100-bp-reads.